-We could add another property for "status" so that we can color code tasks according to whether they are not started, partially complete or complete.
-We can also add additional properties for optimistic and pestimistic effort estimates so we can analyse optimistic and pessimistic schedules.
+We could add another property for “status” so that we can color code tasks according to whether they are not started, partially complete or complete.
+We can also add additional properties for optimistic and pessimistic effort estimates so we can analyze optimistic and pessimistic schedules.

 If you have your task information in a CSV file, you can import it so that you don’t have to re-type everything.
 Just select File>Open and set the file type to CSV Files.
 Note that you can File>Save As… from Microsoft Excel to create a CSV file.